sst/sst/www/docs/learn/make-updates.md

 There are a couple of things of note here.

 - We are rendering a textarea where the user can type in a comment.
-When they submit the form, we grab it from the `FormData` and call our mutation hook, `addComment`.
+When they submit the form, we grab the comment text from the `FormData` and call our mutation hook, `addComment`.
 - The button to submit the form is a custom component that comes with this starter, called `Button`.
 Aside from being styled, it allows us to display a little spinner when the request is being made.
 We set this using the `loading` prop.

 Let's import this `Button` component and a couple of other things.